alat-rights/alana.computer/docs/about.markdown

 Hi!
 I'm Alana.

-My goal is to make the world a better place.
+My goal is to make the future awesome.

-I do AI safety research.
+I currently do AI safety research.
+Check out some of my work in the [projects tab](/projects).